 10 Facts About The Adventures of Huckleberry Finn

 On its surface, Mark Twain's The Adventures of Huckleberry Finn is a straightforward story about a boy and a runaway slave floating down the Mississippi River.
-But underneath, the book is a subversive confrontation of slavery and racism.
-It remains one of the most loved—and most banned—books in American history.
+But underneath, the book—which was published in the U.S. on February 18, 1885—is a subversive confrontation of slavery and racism.
+It remains one of the most loved, and most banned, books in American history.

 The Adventures of Huckleberry Finn is a sequel to Tom Sawyer, Twain’s novel about his childhood in Hannibal, Missouri.
 Huck is the “juvenile pariah of the village” and “son of the town drunkard,” Pap Finn.
 He wears cast-off adult clothes and sleeps in doorways and empty barrels.
 Despite this, the other children “wished they dared to be like him.”
 Huck also appears in Tom Sawyer, Detective, and Tom Sawyer Abroad, as well as the unfinished Huck Finn and Tom Sawyer Among the Indians.